g-rohit/To-do-list-App-in-pure-vanilla-JS/README.md

-"# To-do-list-App-in-pure-vanilla-JS"
+# To-do-list-App-in-pure-vanilla-JS

-"### A simple to do list app, created using vanilla JS, used Materialize CSS for UI"
+### A simple to do list app, created using vanilla JS, used Materialize CSS for UI